brianburton/fallout_terminal_hack_game/README.md

 ### Choosing The First Word

 Before choosing your first word look at the list and see if there are any endings used in multiple words.
-Common endings include `ING`, `ED`, `ERS, etc.  If there are pick one of the words containing this ending.
+Common endings include `ING`, `ED`, `ERS`, etc.  If there are pick one of the words containing this ending.
 This has several advantages:

 - If the likeness is smaller than the length of the ending then you know that words with that ending are less likely to be the password.
 - If the likeness is at least as large as the length of the ending then you know that words with the ending are more likely to be the password.